Cais/desk-mess-mirrored/readme.txt

 *[x] Clean up new functionality of `bns_dynamic_copyright` *[ ] Review / Update 404.php page
-*[ ] Review obviousness of comment link (read: balloon) *[ ] Move supported browsers minimum to LTE IE7 ...
+*[ ] Review obviousness of comment link (read: balloon) *[x] Move supported browsers minimum to LTE IE7 ...
 NB: Theme is only tested and supported in current browsers as noted in the changelog file.
+*[ ] Review adding 'category.php' template back into theme files (also consider 'tag.php', 'date.php' etc.)

 = Long Term Goals =
 *[-] Correct widget no title / no image issue ... may not have a solution; use a `space` in the title as a work-around.
-*[ ] Review second "Home" page scenarios for possible solutions *[ ] Clean up i18n strings for better translatability ... or remove internationalization altogether?!
+*[ ] Review second "Home" page scenarios for possible solutions *[ ] Clean up i18n strings for better translation ... or, remove internationalization altogether?!
 *[-] Theme Options?
 (Not likely.)

 == Changelog.txt ==